Maps

 3 to 7 days, 855 km (531.27 mi)

-Visit Northern British Columbia’s vast wilderness for outdoor adventure and learn about Indigenous culture and rich heritage along this scenic route.
+Visit Northern British Columbia’s vast wilderness for outdoor adventure and learn about Indigenous culture and heritage along this scenic route.

 Share Facebook Twitter pinterest logoPinterest

-From the world’s largest vehicle accessible glacier, to stunning blue lakes and vibrant striations of ancient remote landscapes, the Stewart-Cassiar (Highway 37) is a delight for those looking to escape the ordinary and venture into remote wilderness on a three- to seven-day road trip.
+From the world’s largest vehicle-accessible glacier, to stunning blue lakes and vibrant striations of ancient remote landscapes, the Stewart-Cassiar (Highway 37) is a delight for those looking to escape the ordinary and venture into remote wilderness on a three- to seven-day road trip.

 Part 1